 Carrying over holiday

 During the COVID-19 pandemic, it may not be possible for staff to take all their holiday entitlement during their holiday year.

 Employers should still be encouraging workers and employees to take their paid holiday.
 Employees and workers should also make requests for paid holiday throughout their holiday year, if possible.

 In 2020, the government introduced a law allowing employees and workers to carry over up to 4 weeks' statutory paid holiday into their next 2 holiday leave years.
 This law applies for any holiday the employee or worker does not take because of COVID-19.

-- they're self-isolating or too sick to take holiday before the end of their leave year
+- they're too sick to take holiday before the end of their leave year

 - they've had to continue working and could not take paid holiday

 The law also applies to people who were on furlough and were not able to reasonably use all their holiday in their holiday year.

 If an employee or worker leaves their job or is dismissed and has carried over paid holiday because of COVID-19, any untaken paid holiday must be added to their final pay ('paid in lieu').

 Bank holidays are usually part of the legal minimum 5.6 weeks' paid holiday.

 Employers can still require employees and workers to take paid holiday on a bank holiday, unless they're off sick.
 They must give employees or workers notice.

 Employees and workers can also ask to take a day's paid holiday on a bank holiday.
 If the employer agrees to them doing this, they must get holiday pay based on what they would usually earn if they were working.

 If employees and workers are not sure if bank holidays need to be taken as paid holiday, they should: